ibm-wsc/cloud-native-linuxone/docs/full-dev-pipeline/runpipeline.md

     oc delete deployment,cm,svc,route -l app=$(params.APP_NAME) --ignore-not-found
     ```

-    and an empty `ARGS` value.

-    !!! warning "No help please!"
-        Make sure `help` is deleted from the `ARGS` section (it will be greyed out once deleted) or bad things will happen (i.e. the help screen will come up instead of the proper command running).

 ## Update Deploy Task to deploy-dev

 1. Click on the `deploy` Task at the end of the pipeline and change the following parameters to the corresponding values (copy and paste boxes below image):